smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 anti-patterns by the [Continuous Delivery][cd] book.

 > ... quick hacks to get newly deployed production systems running
-> weren't being driven by such immediate commericial imperatives, but rather by
+> weren't being driven by such immediate commercial imperatives, but rather by
 > the more subtle pressure to release on the day that was planned.
 The problem
 > here is that releases into production are big events.
 As long as this is true
 > they will be surrounded with a lot of ceremony and nervousness.